Blog standing tieback surgery for ‘roarers’

 Left sided Recurrent Laryngeal Neuropathy (RLN) or paralysis of one side of the larynx (voice box) is a common condition affecting performance horses.
 Horses typically present with severe exercise intolerance and make a loud noise (commonly known as ‘roaring’) when working.

 A tieback/laryngoplasty is the recommended surgical procedure.
-The essence of the procedure is to place a prosthesis at the level of the paralysed arytenoid cartilage so as to open up the airway and establish maximal airflow again.
+The essence of the procedure is to place a prosthesis at the level of the paralysed arytenoid cartilage so as to closed up the airway and establish maximal airflow again.
 This procedure is typically performed under general anesthesia.

 Recent developments in sedation techniques and surgical improvements have led surgeons to commonly perform more and more procedures in the standing horse.